-Responsibilities of the Assessment Committee
+1. Responsibilities of the Assessment Committee

-- Promoting, monitoring and supporting the continuing development of assessment efforts at the university. - Coordinating the implementation of assessment efforts at Indiana University South Bend. - Facilitating the accreditation process by assisting in the use of Weave andgenerating reports. - Providing assessment summary information to campus committees, administration and other appropriate university stakeholders. - Maintaining assessment archives, which include annual Assessment Committee reports, assessment data, and other materials gathered by the Assessment Committee during the course of fulfilling its duties. - Helping the Weave Administrator coordinate the use of program evaluation software. - Awarding assessment grants, on a competitive basis, as funds are available. - Maintaining the Assessment Committee website
+- a.
+Promoting, monitoring and supporting the continuing development of assessment efforts at the university. - b.
+Coordinating the implementation of assessment efforts at Indiana University South Bend. - c.
+Facilitating the accreditation process by assisting in the use of Taskstream. - d.
+Providing assessment summary information to campus committees, administration and other appropriate university stakeholders. - e.
+Maintaining assessment archives, which include annual Assessment Committee reports, assessment data, and other materials gathered by the Assessment Committee during the course of fulfilling its duties. - f.
+Helping the Assessment Coordinator facilitate the use of program evaluation software. - g.
+Awarding assessment grants, on a competitive basis, as funds are available. - h.
+Maintaining the Assessment Committee website.

-General Operation
+2. General Operation

-- The presence of a majority of the members of the Assessment Committee shall constitute a quorum. - Minutes of meetings will be recorded and, upon approval by voting Assessment Committee members, will be archived, forwarded to the Academic Senate and made available on the Assessment Committee website along with other assessment-related documentation supporting on-going assessment efforts at the university. - The Assessment Committee shall hold at least three regular meetings during each semester of each academic year.
+- a.
+The presence of a majority of the members of the Assessment Committee shall constitute a quorum. - b.
+Minutes of meetings will be recorded and, upon approval by voting Assessment Committee members, will be archived, forwarded to the Academic Senate and made available on the Assessment Committee website along with other assessment-related documentation supporting on-going assessment efforts at the university. - c.
+The Assessment Committee shall hold at least three regular meetings during each semester of each academic year.

-Membership
+3. Membership

-- Nine faculty members with voting privileges serve staggered three year appointments.
+- a.
+Nine faculty members with voting privileges serve staggered three year appointments.
 Five members will be appointed by the Executive Committee of the Academic Senate; four members will be appointed by the Office of Academic Affairs.
-Staggered terms are intended to insure that in any given year approximately two thirds of the Assessment Committee members have had previous experience on the Committee. - One student representative appointed by the Student Council - The Assessment Committee membership will include representation from all campus Schools and Divisions.
-Members will be appointed from diverse campus units, (departments, units and library,) in order to best represent the campus make-up.
-Because of the increasing role of technology in assessment and the role that that technology will play in accreditation, the committee will include the campus Weave administrator. - The Assessment Committee shall include two non-voting ex officio members representing the Vice Chancellor for Academic Affairs.
+Staggered terms are intended to insure that in any given year approximately two thirds of the Assessment Committee members have had previous experience on the Committee. - b.
+One student representative appointed by the Student Council when possible. - c.
+The Assessment Committee membership will include representation from all campus Schools and Divisions.
+Members will be appointed from diverse campus units (departments, units and library) in order to best represent the campus make-up.
+Additionally one person from a co-curricular area will also be included on the committee.
+The Assessment Committee shall include two non-voting ex officio members, the Institutional Researcher and the Campus Coordinator for assessment, both of whom will represent the Vice Chancellor for Academic Affairs.

-Chairperson
+4. Chairperson

-- A chairperson of the Committee will be appointed by the Vice Chancellor for Academic Affairs from among the nine faculty members. - The chair shall serve a one-year term beginning immediately following appointment. - The chair is responsible for coordinating Assessment Committee business and presiding at all meetings of the Assessment Committee or designating a temporary presiding officer. - The chair is responsible for ensuring the assessment secretary or an assessment committee member records minutes coordinates the archiving of minutes and other materials that document Committee business.
+- a.
+A chairperson of the Committee will be appointed by the committee with the approval of the Vice Chancellor for Academic Affairs from among the nine faculty members. - b.
+The Chair shall serve a one-year term beginning immediately following appointment. - c.
+The Chair is responsible for coordinating Assessment Committee business and presiding at all meetings of the Assessment Committee or designating a temporary presiding officer. - d.
+The Chair is responsible for ensuring the assessment secretary or an assessment committee member records minutes, coordinates the archiving of minutes and other materials that document Committee business.

-Assessment Grants
+5. Assessment Grants